Al-Azif/tsv-backup/README.md

 ## Other Notes
 - This isn't really ready for others to use
 - The script will send the link to download then wait for the download to complete before starting the next
-- There is a sleep timer in between checking completion of a file download (1 Minute) and between finishing a file and downloading the next (5 Minutes)
+- There is a sleep timer in between finishing a file and downloading the next (10 Minutes) which can be modified with the `--sleep` arg
 - Skips file if it already exists on Dropbox
 - There is basically no error checking